-Pauline has 8 years’ experience in social management and her objective is to help companies attain and maintain their social licence to operate.
-Pauline specialises in stakeholder engagement, in SIAs and in training on social issues.
-She has been working in particular on labour and related influx management issues in the oil and gas sector and recently carried out a social baseline and social risk review in relation to an existing labour camp for a major oil and gas project in Kazkahstan.
+Pauline has over 15 years’ experience in social management in the extractive and infrastructure sectors.
+She focuses on helping companies attain and maintain their social licence to operate.
+Pauline specialises in stakeholder engagement, SIA, safeguards compliance and in training on social issues.
+She has also been working on labour and working conditions and related influx management issues in the oil and gas and mining sectors.

-She works both on the ground with community teams to develop and implement stakeholder engagement programmes, and at headquarters, to develop skills and competencies in community relations issues.
-Her most noticeable in-country experience includes leading the conception, preparation, and implementation of the stakeholder engagement strategy and programme of Rio Tinto’s Simandou Iron Ore Project’s SEIA in Guinea, West Africa.
+Pauline works both on the ground with community teams to develop and implement stakeholder engagement programmes, and at headquarters, to develop skills and competencies in community relations issues.
+She led, inter alia, the conception, preparation, and implementation of the stakeholder engagement strategy and programme of Rio Tinto’s Simandou Iron Ore Project’s SEIA in Guinea, West Africa.
 At corporate level, Pauline developed and delivered training courses on stakeholder engagement and on social impact assessments to reinforce the capabilities and skills of community relations professionals.